Reflective Practice & Professional Supervision

 A whole-of-practice approach

-I am a certified professional supervisor in the Step-Up-Supervision (STS) model.
+I am a certified professional supervisor in the Step-Up Supervision (STS) model.

-to the broader context of your work.
+This approach looks beyond individual situations to the broader context of your work.

 Rather than focusing only on specific cases or incidents, we consider: